Insight: Three lawyers ask U.S. Supreme Court: Why here?

 How their briefs came to be sheds light on one of the most closely watched cases before the Supreme Court this term and shows how the efforts of private lawyers pursuing a public policy goal can have momentous consequences.

-A ruling against Kiobel could wipe out lawsuits pending against companies such as Exxon Mobil Corp, Rio Tinto Plc and Nestle, which are accused by private plaintiffs of helping governments violate human rights in Indonesia, Papua New Guinea and Ivory Coast, respectively.
+A ruling against Kiobel could wipe out lawsuits pending against companies such as Exxon Mobil Corp (XOM.N), Rio Tinto Plc (RIO.L) and Nestle NESN.VX, which are accused by private plaintiffs of helping governments violate human rights in Indonesia, Papua New Guinea and Ivory Coast, respectively.

 Esther Kiobel's husband, Barinem Kiobel, was arrested in 1994 along with Nobel Peace Prize nominee Ken Saro-Wiwa and others.
 They had spoken out against the government's violent suppression of environmental activists who opposed Shell's oil and gas drilling in Nigeria.
 Kiobel was found guilty of murder by a Nigerian military court in a trial that the U.S. State Department said lacked due process, and he was hanged in Port Harcourt, Nigeria, in 1995.